anuragkumar96/BearcatMarketplace/README.md

 Enter password resource : same as above, but for password.
 Again, skip the R.id, eg. edit_text_password

-Enter username : username or email you'd use for testing, eg. test@mywebsite.com
+Enter username : username or email you'd use for testing, eg. abcde@gmail.com

-Enter password : password you'd use for testing, eg testTEST123
+Enter password : 123456

+If that doesnot work, please first create an account, then enter those details.

+## List of features and their status

+Login & Register - Complete
+Filter Feature - Complete
+Item Detail Description - Complete
+Displaying List of Item - Complete
+Add to Cart - Complete
+Checkout - Complete
+chat- future implementation